rhostem/ng2-simple-autocomplete/README.md

 #### `onSelect: EventEmitter`

-Invoked when user selects items in search result of history.
+Invoked when user selects items in search result list or history list.
 User can select item by mouse click or keyboard up/down and enter.

 #### `onReset: EventEmitter`